 - Soy consumption has been shown to give some protection against cancer in several tissues of the body.
 (18)

-- The inhibition of formation of blood vessels for the tumor results in the positive anti-tumor effect of Genistein.
+- The inhibition of formation of blood vessels for the tumour results in the positive anti-tumour effect of Genistein.
 (19)

 - The effect of Genistein was shown to vary with various concentrations of the active ingredient in the breast tissue.
 (20)